-The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area coordinates with the Florida Department of Transportation and the City of Gainesville Regional Transit System on the implementation of the transit state of good repair performance measures requirements.
-The Regional Transit System has not yet set its transit state of good repair target.
+The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area will coordinate with the Florida Department of Transportation and the City of Gainesville Regional Transit System on the development and implementation of the transit safety performance measures requirements.
+The Regional Transit System needs set its transit safety targets by July 20, 2020.
 Appropriate data is to be reviewed relevant to the performance measures.
-This information contributes to the prioritization of projects for inclusion in the Transportation Improvement Program.
+This information will contribute to the prioritization of projects for inclusion in the Transportation Improvement Program.